skaes/rvm-patchsets/README.md

     rvm use 2.0.0-head-railsexpress

-On 2.1, you can install head similarly:
+On 2.1 and 2.2, you can install head similarly:

-    rvm install 2.1-head --patch railsexpress -n railsexpress
+    rvm install 2.2-head --patch railsexpress -n railsexpress

 ### Patch Improvements